DeSoto National Wildlife Refuge

 The sternwheeler steamboat Bertrand sank in the Missouri River in 1865.
 In 1968, the wreck was discovered in a pond on the Refuge.
 In 1969 it was excavated and more than 200,000 recovered Civil War era artifacts are now on display in the Bertrand Museum, part of the DeSoto Visitor Center.
 Also in the Visitor Center are interpretive displays related to the natural history of the Missouri River Basin and to the historical human development of the area and the ecological impact of that development.
 The Visitor Center is open daily (except Federal holidays) from 9 am to 4:30 pm.

 To get there: most folks get off Interstate 29 at mile marker 75 and take US Highway 30 west for six miles to the refuge entrance.
 The Visitor Center is another mile into the property.
-There is a $3 per vehicle, per day entrance fee charged for access to the Refuge.
-You can also buy an annual entry pass for $15.

 The DeSoto NWR Visitor Center and Bertrand Museum

 Upper photo and map courtesy of the US Fish & Wildlife Service